The 30-Day Bigger Leaner Stronger Transformation

 This recipes takes chicken salad to a whole new playing field.

 It’s not just something to be served at picnics and BBQs, although your friends and family will appreciate if you show up with it.
-But this chicken salad has more sophisticated flavors than you’d expect – and without a single drop of mayo.
+But this chicken salad has more sophisticated flavors than you’d expect.

 What if I told you that just about everything magazines and trainers “teach” you about dieting is wrong?